manufacturing robots

 Dos of Robotic Automation

-Before automating a process, it is important to a walkthrough of the existing process with the responsible manager or people involved in the process.
-Whether you are large enterprises or SME’s enterprises.
+Before automating a process, it is important to conduct a walkthrough of the existing process with the responsible manager or individuals involved.
+This applies to both large enterprises and SMEs.

 Write a Detailed Process Document

-Prepare a detailed process map with all elements that need to be improved, like the following:
+Prepare a detailed process map including all elements that need improvement, such as the following:

 • Purpose